mathworks/Backyard-Brains-Heart-and-Brain-Spiker-Box-Experiments/README.md

 This directory contains examples for using the Heart and Brain Spiker Box and MATLAB/Simulink for recording and analyzing brain signals.

 ### Classify Brain State using Machine Learning
-The livescript "EEGexperiments.mlx" walks you through downloading/preprocessing EEG data (with the help of "/Helper_Livescripts/EEG_loadDataForClassification.mlx") and developing a machine learning classifier to determine the brain state from the EEG data.
-From the data we try to develop a model that predicts whether the subject had the eyes open or closed during the acquisition of the EEG.
-We will use the Classification Learner App, get an overview about machine learning in general and introduce K-nearest neighbor models.
+The livescript "classifyBrainStateUsingMachineLearning.mlx" walks you through downloading/preprocessing EEG data and developing a machine learning classifier to determine the brain state from the EEG data.
+From the data we develop a model that predicts whether the subject had the eyes open or closed during the acquisition of the EEG.
+The additional livescript "exploreMachineLearningModels.mlx" offers an optional part that uses the Classification Learner App, provides an overview about machine learning in general and introduces K-nearest neighbor models.

+### RecordAndAnalyzeEEGsignals
-Other files in the Helper_Livescripts subfolder (EEG_acquire.mlx, EEG_analyze.mlx and RecordEEG.slx) contain a demonstration on how to acquire and analyze your own EEG data with BackyardBrains Hardware and Simulink.
+This module contains a demonstration on how to acquire and analyze your own EEG data with BackyardBrains Hardware and Simulink.
+(Please note, this is work in progress and has not been updated)

 ## Heart(ECG)
+Additional modules about acquiring and analyzing EEG data with your low-cost hardware will follow in a future update

 © 2023 The MathWorks, Inc.